antonfirsov/docs/2018/05-May/dotnet5b/dotnet5b.md

 ## Quality and Reliability

-This release contains no new following quality and reliability improvements.
+This release contains the following quality and reliability improvements.

+#### CLR
+* Floating-point overflow in the thread pool’s hill climbing algorithm.
+[569602]* High CPU usage in a kernel lock ntoskrnl!ExpWaitForSpinLockExclusiveAndAcquire called by ntoskrnl!KiPageFault is resolved by CLR implemented write watch instead [568318]

+Note: Additional information on these improvements is not available.
+The VSTS bug number provided with each improvement is a unique ID that you can give Microsoft Customer Support, include in StackOverflow commentsor use in web searches.

 ## Getting the Update